My Model Portfolio

 4. If the stock or corporate bond reaches a neutral rating, I assess the economics of the business against that of its peers and the rest of the market, to see if I can find a better risk/reward proposition, otherwise, I close the position.

-5. The performance of the portfolio is measured against that of the S&P 500 or the risk-free rate, depending on which is the greater.
+5. The performance of the portfolio is measured against that of the S&P 500, depending on which is the greater.

 The portfolio at present is extremely concentrated, as the pie chart below shows.